 It wasn’t long ago that in my TechRasa article “7 things you need to know before doing business in Iran“, I stated, “In Iran, there is always the rule of the Last Man Standing.”
 It means that no matter how hard you try and how much you spend on your marketing, at the end of the day, those who survive the environmental business challenges get the reward.
 It’s the art of survival!

-Today we had the opportunity of hosting another OPPMAKR Breakfast event discussing The Art of Survival for Iranian companies after re-installing the sanctions and as it results,, isolation and IRR devaluation.
+Today we had the opportunity of hosting another Oppmakr Breakfast event discussing The Art of Survival for Iranian companies after re-installing the sanctions and as it results in isolation and IRR devaluation.

-The OPPMAKR Breakfast series are designed to bring together the elites we know and trust in our network to exchange ideas about the actual matters we collectively face in our businesses.
-These individuals are mostly responsible optimists who have made successful and sustainable businesses in Iran or internationally.
+The Oppmakr Breakfast series is designed to bring together the elites we know and trust in our network to exchange ideas about the actual matters we collectively face in our businesses.
+These individuals are mostly responsible for optimists who have made successful and sustainable businesses in Iran or internationally.

 In 2016, then-US presidency candidate Trump frequently criticized the JCPOA, at one point panning the agreement as “the worst deal ever negotiated,” and threatened to withdraw the United States from the JCPOAif its terms were not renegotiated.
 Following his election, Trump reluctantly certified Iran’s compliance with the nuclear deal twice, on May 2017 and July 2017.

 In October 2017, Trump declined to certify Iran’s compliance with the JCPOA, opening the door for Congress to take action.
 Congress did not act to reimpose sanctions against Iran within the requisite 60-day window, and, on Jan.
 12, 2018, Trump announced that he would waive sanctions against Iran for a final time, effectively establishing a May 12 deadline for revisions to, or U.S. withdrawal from, the Iran nuclear accord.